 SCS supports the idea that reaching the hearts of children is equally as important as reaching their minds.
-As one teacher explains, "I have learned that if I want my students to succeed academically, I need to teach them how to listen, follow directions, communicate effectively, resolve problems, and make good choices."
+As one teacher who uses SCS explains, "I have learned that if I want my students to succeed academically, I need to teach them how to listen, follow directions, communicate effectively, resolve problems, and make good choices."